plotdb/konfig/doc/spec.md

+# Overview

+`@plotdb/konfig` is for configuring with interface.
+For this purpose, we have:

+ - `ctrl`: a widget for user to input certain information
+   - `ctrl definition object`: config ( type, name, size, value range, ui order, etc ) for this ctrl
+   - `block`: logic + interface definition in `@plotdb/block` format.
+ - `meta`: a set of widgets in defined arrangement that defines how information are organized
+ - `tab`: a different view of ctrl, mainly for how ctrls are arranged in user interface.

 # Ctrl definition

 A control is a visually controllable widget for user to input anything, such as a number, string, a font or an animation.

-A control can be defined in an object and a corresponding block that implements it.
-Member for a single control:
+A control can be defined by:

+ - a ctrl definition object
+ - a block handling the specified type

+## Ctrl definition object

+This is an object with following fields:

- - `name`: string, verbose name for this control
+ - `name`: string, verbose name for this control. use `id` if omitted
  - `id`: string, id for this control. optional, may determined externally.
- - `type`: string, type of this control.
+ - `type`: string, type of this control. mapped to a specific block internally.
- - `block`: (TBD) more explicit definition which overwrite `type`.
-Object with following members:
+ - `block`: explicit definition of block. overwrite `type` if provided. this is an object with following members:
    - `name`: block name.
    - `version`: block version.
+   - `path`: block path.
- - `tab`: string for if of the tab containing this control.
+ - `tab`: id for - if any - a group containing this control.
  - `order`: number for order of this control in specific tab. optional. random order if omitted.
+   - lower order mean higher priority.
  - `hidden`: default false. true to disable this widget.

-Specific control can extend this interface but to prevent future conflict, implementation should avoid using words starting with `_`.
+Specific control can extend this interface but to prevent future conflict, implementation should *avoid using* words starting with `_`.

+## Ctrl type block

+`@plotdb/konfig` identifies a specific `@plotdb/block` object via the `block` or `type` value in an ctrl definition object.

-The corresponding block of a control is implemented with the spec of `@plotdb/block`.
-A config block is responsible to and should provide an interface with following methods:
+This block follows `@plotdb/block` spec, and should provide an interface with following methods:

  - `get`: get current value
  - `set(value)`: set value of this control
  - `on(event, cb(args...))`: register event handler for events fired by this control
  - `fire(event, args...)`: fire an event to this control

+For detail about how to implement a block, check `@plotdb/konfig.widget.default`'s base block for example. ( available in `web/src/pug/block/default/base` )

+### Base block

-`@plotdb/config` provides a base block which has already implemented above methods.
-Yet after extending it, you should implement following mechanism:
+To make implementation easier, `@plotdb/konfig` provides a block set `@plotdb/konfig.widget.default` with a base block in path `base` which has already implemented above methods.
+Yet after extending it, you should still implement following mechanism:

- - init base block via `init` event through pubsub, with an object containing following:
+ - for logic: init base block via `init` event through pubsub, with an object containing following:
    - `get`: same with the above `get`.
    - `set`: same with the above `set`.
-   - `data` (TBD)

-additionally, the base block provides two plugs for injecting DOM elements:
+ - for interface: fill corresponding DOM for following plugs if necessary:
    - `config`: widget body
    - `ctrl`: additional control in head bar.

+Here is a sample implementation of a block for simple data reflection which extends `base` block ( in `pug` ):

+  div
+    div(plug="config"): div Some Tags
+    script(type="@plotdb/block").
+      (function() { return {
+        /* extent the base block */
+        pkg: {extent: {name: "@plotdb/konfig.widget.default", version: "master", path: "base"}},
+        init: function(opt) {
+          var local = {};
+          /* use pubsub to fire `init` event for passing interface object to base block */ opt.pubsub.fire(
+            "init", {
+              get: function() { return local.data; },
+              set: function(data) { local.data = data; },
+            }
+          );
+        }
+      }});

+### UI Overwrite

+`@plotdb/konfig` has provided blocks for using with basic types such as `number`, `choice` in the `@plotdb/konfig.widget.default` package, and these blocks are implemented with UI / Logic separated, so you can simply extend corresponding widgets to overwrite their default interface without rewriting their logic.

+For example, this extends `number` block and overwrite its `config` plug with a simply `input` element:

+    div
+      div(plug="config"): input(ld="ldrs")
+      script(type="@plotdb/block").
+        (function() { return {
+          pkg: {extent: {name: "@plotdb/konfig.widget.default", version: "master", path: "number"}}
+        }});

+All widgets use `ldview` directive to separate interface from logic so you should still follow the spec of individual blocks to make things work.

-## Set of Controls / Edit
+## Meta: Tree of Ctrls

 User can compose return values of a set of controls into a nested object by defining a meta object `meta` using hash keys as paths of value from specpfic control.
 For example, following `meta`: